twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/publication-of-ven-uttamo%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  2020-07-31 rev. replace introduction with Introduction 2020-06-26 rev. old:{filename}/extra/pdf/Dhamma_Talks_by_Mogok_Sayadaw-full-text.pdf; {filename}/extra/pdf/Dhamma_Talks_by_Mogok_Sayadaw-full-text-green.pdf & #14 Giving;
+  2020-09-08 rev. title of seven purification; proofread by bhante 2020-07-31 rev. replace introduction with Introduction 2020-06-26 rev. old:{filename}/extra/pdf/Dhamma_Talks_by_Mogok_Sayadaw-full-text.pdf; {filename}/extra/pdf/Dhamma_Talks_by_Mogok_Sayadaw-full-text-green.pdf & #14 Giving;
   2020-05-31 rev. correct two urls of full text of Dhamma Talks by Mogok Sayadaw